austinxduong/DNS-automation-lookup-tool/README.md

 Stretch goals:
  - when CNAME is selected via. drop-down, provides end-user with proper text format to target CNAME in DNS config.
+ + Text to Display
+ + Refactor to Component Architecture
 ```

 MIT License

 Copyright (c) 2022 Austin X. Duong